Slánú Stroke Rehab

 About Slánú Rehab

-Slánú Stroke Rehab CLG is a company set up by local occupational therapist Susan Forde who saw the need for community stroke rehabilitation services in the Killarney Area.
-It is a registered charity (RCN 20157043).
+Slánú Stroke Rehab CLG is a social enterprise set up by local occupational therapist Susan Forde who saw the need for community stroke rehabilitation services for the upper limb.
+It is a registered charity (RCN 20157043)

 While the HSE offers excellent stroke rehabilitation services in the acute stage after stroke this service is not offered at the same level in the community to discharged patients.
-Susan recognised this and sourced funding from a private donor to commence offering these services in the Killarney Area, free of charge, to stroke patients.
+Susan recognised this and sourced funding from a private donor to commence offering these services to stroke clients.

-At the moment Susan is providing the service together with Siobhán Caulfield who is a physical/exercise therapist employed on a part time basis.
+At the moment Susan is providing the service together with Siobhán Caulfield who is a physical/exercise therapist.
 Susan and Siobhán are employed at industry-standard wages for this type of work.
-Both employees are fully qualified in their respective fields and have significant relevant experience.
-It is envisaged that further staff will be employed, depending on the requirement for the service, the area in which it is offered and availability of sufficient funding.
+Both are fully qualified in their respective fields and have significant relevant experience.
+It is envisaged that further staff will be employed, depending on the requirement for the service and availability of sufficient funding.

 What is Upper Limb Rehabilitation?